mailgun/pelican-protocol/README.md

 The pelican-protocol provides a means of devouring all phishing attempts.
 This is a prototype project.
 It provides means of doing user creation and authentication over an SSH based protocol that tunnels http/https.
 It aims for strong usability by lay persons, and provides for portable and easy key management.
 A proxy for the client side does the key management and server identity checking, acting in the role of ssh-agent and the ssh client.
 On the server side, a reverse proxy and a secure login shell to implement the server side of the protocol are provided.

+For now we skip the trouble involved in tunneling https, and only illustrate via tunneling http over ssh.

+We use a docker image that contains a running sshd to make it easy to setup and test.

 [1]  Hart, George (2005).
 The Routledge Dictionary Of Egyptian Gods And Goddesses.
 Routledge Dictionaries.
 Abingdon, United Kingdom: Routledge. p.
 125. ISBN 978-0-415-34495-1.
 Cite 99 of http://en.wikipedia.org/wiki/Pelican.